On cycles and merge trees: How to Find Cancellations with Merge Trees

 \end{example}

 At the end of this section, we compare our algorithm for finding cancellations of critical cells to similar algorithms from the literature.
-In \cite{LewinerLopesTavares2003} the authors introduce an algorithm to find optimal discrete Morse functions on 2-dimensional manifolds which they generalize to higher dimensions and more general complexes in \cite{LEWINER2003221}, even though losing the guarantee for optimality in the process.
-The main similarity to our approach is the use of an auxiliary tree structure, in our case the generalized merge tree, in the case of \cite{LEWINER2003221} a spanning hyperforest of a hypergraph associated to the Hasse diagram of a discrete Morse function.
-In \cite{RandScoville2020}, the authors provide an algorithm to find optimal discrete Morse functions on trees.
-Said algorithm, combined with any standard algorithm to find spanning trees, can easily be generalized to provide optimal discrete Morse functions on graphs with a prescribed critical vertex.
-The main feature of our new approach, compared to the pre-existing ones, seems to be that our algorithm allows to preserve certain properties of a given discrete Morse function.
-In certain cases, such a discrete Morse function might be given by an application and, therefore, might be worth preserving.
+In \cite{LewinerLopesTavares2003} the authors introduce an algorithm to find optimal dMfs on 2-dimensional manifolds which they generalize to higher dimensions and more general complexes in \cite{LEWINER2003221}, even though losing the guarantee for optimality in the process.
+The main similarity to our approach is the use of an auxiliary tree structure, in our case the generalized merge tree, in the case of \cite{LEWINER2003221} a spanning hyperforest of a hypergraph associated to the Hasse diagram of a dMf.
+In \cite{RandScoville2020}, the authors provide an algorithm to find optimal dMfs on trees.
+Said algorithm, combined with any standard algorithm to find spanning trees, can easily be generalized to provide optimal dMfs on graphs with a prescribed critical vertex.
+The main feature of our new approach, compared to the pre-existing ones, seems to be that our algorithm allows to preserve certain properties of a given dMf.
+In certain cases, such a dMf might be given by an application and, therefore, might be worth preserving.
 We conjecture that, given a suitable version of higher merge trees, our algorithm can be generalized to higher dimensions.
 Since finding optimal Morse matchings is MAX–SNP hard, such a generalization might either fail to be optimal or be inconvenient to work with in practice.
 Nonetheless, we hope to find interesting classes of examples in which such a generalized algorithm happens to be performative and informative.